 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from an undergraduate degree are allowed to transfer to fulfill the minimum degree credit requirement.

 Probation is a warning to a student who is not making satisfactory progress in the Linguistics graduate program.
 Departmental probation for grades or failure to make satisfactory progress lasts for one academic year (two consecutive semesters), while probation for an unsatisfactory prelim paper or unfinished Incompletes lasts for one semester.